Skip to content Skip to footer

 Here are some examples of decisions which could be considered for judicial review:

-• Data protection and Freedom of Information
+• Decisions by public bodies relating to data protection and Freedom of Information

-• Social care, benefits and housing provision
+• Decisions by local authorities relating to Social care, benefits and housing provision

 What are the grounds for judicial review?